vpriya22/data-commons/docs/data/index.md

 TO DO: Also update our [Data Commons Timelines CoLab](https://colab.research.google.com/drive/1PF8wojIOHxDCdmadsAdkpHnb-An1ymEh?usp=sharing)
 -->

-TO DO: From the sheet columns, populate the #chartVariable dropdown.
-Here's [.csv for the "Air" tab](https://docs.google.com/spreadsheets/d/1IGyvcMV5wkGaIWM5dyB-vQIXXZFJUMV3WRf_UmyLkRk/pub?gid=0&single=true&output=csv).

-Goal (Air) > Topic (Emissions) > Subtopic (Methane)

-TO DO: [country.csv timeline output Abhishek created](https://github.com/ModelEarth/community-data/blob/master/locations/datacommons/country.csv) can be output to data-commons/docs/data/air/[dcid].csv.
+TO DO: In the UN Goals Colab, the [country.csv timeline output Abhishek created](https://github.com/ModelEarth/community-data/blob/master/locations/datacommons/country.csv) can be output to data-commons/docs/data/air/[dcid].csv.
 Then delete the country.csv file

 TO DO: The DCID value for the water UN Goal topics is: `dc/g/SDG_6`